IBM/ibm-cos-vm-iac/README.md

 <!-- Not always needed, but a scope helps the user understand in a short sentance like below, why this repo exists -->
 ## Scope

-The purpose of this project is to provide a template for new open source repositories.
+The purpose of this project is to demonstrate how a pure virtual variant of the [IBM Cloud Object Storage System](https://www.ibm.com/support/knowledgecenter/en/STXNRM) can be built on top a KVM-based Linux virtualization host.

+## Prerequisites

+Before running the main build script from within the [source directory](src/) you need to have a Linux console on a system with libvirt/KVM installed (tested on Fedora 33).
+You'll need at least the following packages installed
+* bash
+* expect
+* (more to be added)

 <!-- A more detailed Usage or detailed explaination of the repository here -->
 ## Usage

+**TBD**
+Change to the src directory and run `./build.sh`

 This repository contains some example best practices for open source repositories: